Tirzepatide Interactions: Alcohol, Other Meds, and Supplements

 Regular monitoring helps ensure safe use of tirzepatide with other medications and supplements:

-- Blood glucose: Monitor more frequently when starting or adjusting doses
+- Blood glucose: Monitor more closely when starting, escalating, or changing other glucose-lowering medicines

 - Medication review: Update your provider on all meds and supplements